Start your day eating a healthy acai bowl or a crispy croissant with our guide on where to eat breakfast in Hong Kong

 Where to eat breakfast in Hong Kong

 Wondering where to eat breakfast in Hong Kong?
-This list will have you sorted before the toast is done.
+This comprehensive list will have you sorted before the toast is done.

 1. The Coffee Academics